-- 2.2.3 The scope and coverage of the audit performed will be determined by the Internal Audit Department based on a risk-based analysis which will consider relevant criteria, for example: areas of known non-compliance; areas of current regulatory focus; areas of specific or new risk for the business; areas with changes to the systems or processes used to safeguard information; areas where there have been previous audit findings or complaints; the period since the last review; the nature, method and location of the personal information processed; IT systems, applications and databases; onward transfers; and issues arising from conflict of laws or vendor management. - 2.2.4 In the event that a third party controller on whose behalf a Group Member processes personal information exercises its right to audit the Group Member for compliance with the EU Processor Policy, the scope of the audit shall be limited to the data processing facilities, files, documents (where appropriate) and activities relating to that controller.
-Group Members will not provide a controller with access to systems which process personal information of other controllers. - 2.3 Auditors - 2.3.1 Audit of the procedures and controls in place to give effect to the commitments made in the Policies will be undertaken by Verizon's Internal Audit Department, and Group Members may use other accredited internal/external auditors as determined by the Group Members. - 2.3.2 In the event that a third party controller on whose behalf a Group Member processes personal information exercises their right to audit the Group Member for compliance with the EU Processor Policy, such audit may be undertaken by that controller or by independent, accredited auditors selected by that controller as stipulated in the contract between Verizon and that controller, where applicable, in agreement with the competent supervisory authority. - 2.4 Report - 2.4.1 On completion of the audit, the report and findings will be made available to the EU Privacy Steering Committee, the Director, International Privacy and the Executive Director, Legal & Regulatory Affairs Europe.
+- 2.2.3 The scope and coverage of the audit performed will be determined by the Internal Audit Department based on a risk-based analysis which will consider relevant criteria, for example: areas of known non-compliance; areas of current regulatory focus; areas of specific or new risk for the business; areas with changes to the systems or processes used to safeguard information; areas where there have been previous audit findings or complaints; the period since the last review; the nature, method and location of the personal information processed; IT systems, applications and databases; onward transfers; and issues arising from conflict of laws or vendor management. - 2.2.4 At appropriate intervals for each Group Member, audits of this Policy will cover all aspects of the Policy including for instance, applications, IT systems, databases that process personal data, or onward transfers, decisions taken as regards mandatory requirements under national laws that conflict with the Policy, review of the contractual terms used for the transfers out of Verizon to controllers or processors of data and corrective actions.
+It will also include methods and action plans for ensuring that corrective actions identified as a result of audits have been implemented. - 2.2.5 In the event that a third party controller on whose behalf a Group Member processes personal information exercises its right to audit the Group Member for compliance with the EU Processor Policy, the scope of the audit will be limited to the data processing facilities, files, documents (where appropriate) and activities relating to that controller.
+Group Members will not provide a controller with access to systems which process personal information of other controllers.

+2.3 Auditors

+- 2.3.1 Audit of the procedures and controls in place to give effect to the commitments made in the Policies will be undertaken by Verizon's Internal Audit Department, and Group Members may use other accredited internal/external auditors as determined by the Group Members. - 2.3.2 In the event that a third party controller on whose behalf a Group Member processes personal information exercises their right to audit the Group Member for compliance with the EU Processor Policy, such audit may be undertaken by that controller or by independent, accredited auditors selected by that controller as stipulated in the contract between Verizon and that controller, where applicable, in agreement with the competent supervisory authority.

+2.4 Report

+- 2.4.1 On completion of the audit, the report and findings will be made available to the EU Privacy Steering Committee (which includes the board of Verizon Ireland Limited), the Senior Director, International Privacy, and the Executive Director, Legal & Regulatory Affairs Europe.
 A summary of the findings will be provided to the EU Management Committee with details of any remedial action required, recommendations and timescales for remedial action to be undertaken.
-Where appropriate, the result may be communicated to the board of the ultimate parent of Verizon Communications, Inc. - 2.4.2 Upon request, Group Members have agreed to: - (a) provide copies of the results of any audit of the Policies to any competent supervisory authority who will upon receiving the audit results be reminded of their duty of professional secrecy under Article 54(2) GDPR; and - (b) to the extent that an audit performed under section 2.2.2 above relates to personal information processed by Group Members on behalf of a third party controller, to make the results of any audit of compliance with the EU Processor Policy available to that controller. - 2.4.3 Verizon's Director, International Privacy will be responsible for liaising with the competent supervisory authorities for the purpose of providing the information outlined in section 2.4.2(a).
+Where appropriate, the result may be communicated to the board of the ultimate parent of Verizon Communications, Inc. - 2.4.2 Upon request, Group Members have agreed to: - (a) provide copies of the results of any audit of the Policies to any competent supervisory authority who will upon receiving the audit results be reminded of their duty of professional secrecy under Article 54(2) GDPR; and